Guardians/Conservators

 Put your thoughts into writing so the guardian will know exactly what you want for your child, including any values you would want them to continue.

-If you and your spouse/partner choose different guardians and die at the same time, you do not choose a guardian or a successor if the guardian becomes incapacitated or is replaced by the court for other reasons, or you have no will, the probate court will decide on the best guardian for your children based on the state’s guidelines.
+If you and your spouse/partner choose different guardians and die at the same time, you do not choose a guardian, or you have no will, the probate court will decide on the best guardian for your children based on the state’s guidelines.

 • The court will usually give custody to the person most closely related to your child, but not always.
 The probate court may consider very close family friends.